 Regular business hours are Monday through Friday, 8 a.m. to 5 p.m.
 Eastern Daylight Time.
 If you arrive on campus before orientation, you may visit the CELCIS office during business hours on the Garden level of Ellsworth Hall.
-Please note: CELCIS will be closed on Monday, September 4 for the Labor Day holiday.
+Please note: CELCIS will be closed December 22,2017 - January 1, 2018 for the Winter Closure Period.

 Center for English Language and Culture for International Students (CELCIS)

 Phone: +1 (269) 387-4800 (leave a message before or after regular business hours)

 WMU Residence Life